Myst in Retrospect

 “Take from the past only that which is good.” - Atrus

 Popular culture has a remarkably short attention span, especially so in the world of video games.
-Talk to many video game enthusiasts and you’ll get the impression that a game released five years ago is ancient history, archaic as the Model T, something their grandparents played.
+Talk to many video game enthusiasts and you'll get the impression that a game released five years ago is ancient history, archaic as the Model T, something their grandparents played.
 Many people react to these antique games with something akin to disdain, as if they were discoveries from the back of the refrigerator.
 This is no doubt due in part to how closely games are tied to the forward march of computer technology; it is inevitable that a game from five years ago is going to appear graphically inferior to one produced today.
-That said, while games are dependent upon imperfect technologies, it is important to remember that the best games strive to transcend these limitations and excel despite them.
-This is the context in which we’ve been examining the Myst series: it’s twenty years old, placing it somewhere between Gilgamesh and Beowulf in video game years, but like any work from antiquity, it still has power and meaning worth examining.
-As we wrap up this journey, I want to take a final look back to consider what the Myst series accomplished, why it’s important, and what its significance will be in the future.

-The most obvious of these, and probably the most widely discussed, is a concept we might call “secondhand characterization.”
-The characters of the stories, and by extension the stories themselves, are experienced not by witnessing them directly, but by examining objects related to them.
-These effects can be very intimate (a diary, a bed) or a very public (the Gold Dome).
-In either case, the player meets the characters in this metaphorical sense long before encountering them in person–if she ever does.
 Counterintuitively, this technique often provides a fuller knowledge of character than more traditional methods.
 Sirrus and Achenar, for example, come across as fairly trustworthy before their sadistic belongings reveal them as lying psychopaths.
 Other media use this technique as well, of course; any well-made novel or movie will include details about characters’ belongings.
-But what makes Myst’s approach truly remarkable is that it uses this method as its primary narrative device, making dialogue and face-to-face encounters almost marginal in many cases.
+But what makes Myst's approach truly remarkable is that it uses this method as its primary narrative device, making dialogue and face-to-face encounters almost marginal in many cases.
 In most media, this technique would probably be tedious, but in an interactive space, it proves to be a remarkably strong formula.
-If we’re playing a game, we want to be doing something, even if it’s just rooting around in someone’s cabinets.
-(Of course, surreptitiously investigating the belongings of friends and relatives is an age-old pastime anyway.
-Myst’s popularity is probably in part due to the way it taps into the innate nosiness of humankind.)
-Examining people’s things is an interactive way to experience their personalities, and as such it made for a potent storytelling tool in this context.
+If we’re playing a game, we want to be doing something, even if it’s just rooting around in someone’s cabinets.1

 To call the construction of these environments “level design” does them a disservice; even Cyan’s term “world assembly” seems awfully clinical.
 Just as the characters write Ages, the places we visit in the game are very much written, in the sense that fiction is; each one is a work of art in its own right, even divorced from any other context.
 Within context, of course, they are one of many elements which support the game’s overall structure, but make no mistake: in a game about exploration, success hinges almost entirely on the strength of the environments.

 Equally prevalent in this series, but rarely discussed, is the concept of the player as a non-character participant.
 In most games, the player character, regardless of how thoroughly they’re developed, plays a central role in the events of the game, and is almost invariably the game’s protagonist.
 This isn’t completely true of Myst.
-While the player character does perform actions which further the story, he is not developed at all (never mentioned by name anywhere), and is not included in the storyline’s drama.
+While the player character does perform actions which further the story, the character is not developed at all (never mentioned by name anywhere), and is not included in the storyline’s drama.
 The player character is on the sidelines, literally pushing the switches which move the story forward, but the bulk of the narrative is backstory (which is non-participatory by definition) and character interaction (which is non-participatory in this series).
-The player becomes, in a way, a witness to the story, and her only ability to affect its outcome arrives in the form of the bad-ending vs. good-ending choices.
-(And since the bad endings aren’t “real,” the choice is somewhat deceptive.)
+The player becomes, in a way, a witness to the story, and your only ability to affect its outcome arrives in the form of the bad-ending vs. good-ending choices.
+(And since the bad endings aren’t canonically "real," the choice is somewhat deceptive.)
 Think of the series as a play in which you’re seated on stage.
 You can move through the set and examine it from different angles, but you’re not one of the actors, and the action will play out the same regardless of what you do.
-While in most of the games we play “The Stranger,” the actual protagonist (or, in many cases, sympathetic villain) changes: in the first game it’s Atrus, then Gehn, Saavedro, Yeesha/Achenar, etc. The significance of this is somewhat interesting: when the player character is the protagonist, a game incorporates the player into its story to a degree which no other medium can emulate.
+While in most of the games we play "The Stranger," the actual protagonist (or, in many cases, sympathetic villain) changes: in the first game it’s Atrus, then Gehn, Saavedro, Yeesha/Achenar, etc. The significance of this is somewhat interesting: when the player character is the protagonist, a game incorporates the player into its story to a degree which no other medium can emulate.
 By placing the player alongside the story, Myst is presenting itself as a more traditional sort of narrative, one in which the audience sees but does not participate in the action.

 If a story is going to be based on the interactions between its characters, then naturally those characters must be fairly well-developed.
 In general Myst succeeds at this, particularly in the sense that it presents multiple sides of its characters.
 The primary way that Myst builds multifaceted characters is by introducing discrepancies between what characters say and what we find out about them elsewhere.
-Many of the characters are unreliable, willing to distort the truth or lie outright when it suits their purposes, but we get to know them well enough that we can not only understand that they’re lying, but we can understand why they’re lying.
-This is a large part of why Uru and End of Ages seem comparatively shallow: we don’t see very many sides of their characters, so they don’t in general seem very complex.
-For the most part, though, this series does character well, creating people who are both believable and relatable, regardless of whether we’re rooting for them or against them.
+Many of the characters are unreliable, willing to distort the truth or lie outright when it suits their purposes, but you get to know them well enough that you can not only understand that they're lying, but you can understand why they're lying.
+This is a large part of why Uru and End of Ages seem comparatively shallow: you don't see very many sides of their characters, so they don't in general seem very complex.
+For the most part, though, this series does character well, creating people who are both believable and relatable, regardless of whether you're rooting for them or against them.

-The elements defined above are a large part of Myst’s success.
+The elements defined above are a large part of Myst's success.
 In many ways the series was a new kind of narrative, but in others it was a traditional narrative presented in a new way.
 People love stories, and they love new stories and new narrative techniques.
 The first Myst arrived at a time when personal computers were still something new; even by the time Riven came around many people still didn’t have computers in their homes.
 The novelty of personal computers created an increased demand for things to do with them, and a game which presented a clear, original story, complete with attractive imagery, easily filled that niche, and in retrospect it’s not that surprising that it sold as well as it did.
-This is not to cast a shadow over its strength as a work of art, which should go without saying by this point, but it is worth considering exactly why it became the original “bestselling game of all time,” despite the fact that it’s often remembered as something boring or frustrating.
-At the simplest level, these games present a story, one which can be enjoyed without the difficult button-mashing which was more prevalent at the time, and there was (and still is) a lot of demand for that.
+This is not to cast a shadow over its strength as a work of art, which should go without saying by this point, but it is worth considering exactly why it became the original "best-selling game of all time," despite the fact that it’s often remembered as something boring or frustrating.
+At the simplest level, these games present a story, one which can be enjoyed without the difficult button-mashing which was more prevalent at the time, though there was (and still is) a lot of demand for that.

 And what of the novels?
 Exactly how they fit into the grand scheme of things is somewhat unclear.
 By and large, knowledge of the novels is not critical to enjoyment of the games, although some details will be obscure without them.
 Furthermore, the novels are not great examples of novel writing in the same way that the games are examples of great game design.
 I would say that the most important thing to recognize in the novels is the fact that they demonstrate the innate potential of the Myst universe; that the legacy of D’ni provides a foundation for an endless number of stories, within or without the confines of video games.

-Even more importantly, we should remember that the formula of Myst need not only apply to games about Linking Books.
+But even more importantly, we should remember that the formula of Myst need not only apply to games about Linking Books.
 Secondhand characterization, landscape as character, the non-character participant, integrated puzzles: all of these are concepts which can be applied outside the D’ni universe, and it is here that the truly infinite nature of the formula becomes clear.

-The video game sphere can at times seem saturated with titles about specific abilities: “simulations” of war, survival, future technologies, magic, superhuman traits, et cetera.
-There’s a place for these games, and there are plenty of reasons to like them: there’s something really exciting about being handed, say, the gun from Portal and given free reign over its unique teleportation mechanic.
-We want to use this medium to experience things we can’t do in real life.
-The beauty of the adventure game, however, is that it rarely involves doing anything unusual, but is rather about being somewhere unusual.
-Portal’s story, amusing as it is, exists primarily to serve as a backbone for the main attraction: solving puzzles using the Handheld Portal Device.
-In an adventure game, the story is the primary attraction, and as such a successful adventure game must have a strong story.
 For the most part, Myst succeeded on this front, and should be recognized for that.
 Maligned as the games are by many people today, there’s a lot which can be learned from them, and a lot to be enjoyed.
 Its overarching storyline is likewise a complex and multifaceted thing, suitable for many more treatments.
 And the adventure game genre itself is undergoing something of a renaissance.
 Game designers are building story games again, and many of them are well worth a look for Myst fans, video game enthusiasts, and, yes, initiates from the general public.
 Exciting things are happening.
-The genre which Myst revolutionized in 1993, which has for a while seemingly died away, is coming back in force.
+The genre which Myst revolutionized in 1993, which had for a while seemingly died away, is coming back in force.
 It’s a trend which needs to be encouraged, nurtured, and contributed to.
 Buy these games.
 Talk about them.
 If you have the inclination, make some of your own.
-Yes, it’s that theme from Uru coming back one last time: this isn’t the time to sit in the ruins of a once-proud civilization.
+Yes, it’s that theme from The Book of D'ni coming back one last time: this isn’t the time to sit in the ruins of a once-proud civilization.
 It’s time to build a new civilization, one with worlds and stories to rival Gehn’s wildest dreams.